 It is also important: if you are reducing more calories to lose weight, many of them should come from protein.
 This will prevent you from losing too many muscles as you lose pounds, according to an article published in Applied Physiology, Nutrition, and Metabolism found that 25% of your calories should come from protein when you are reducing calories.

-It happens similar with fats.
+It happens similarly with fats.
 “While one person can consume 45% of their calories from fat and be very healthy, this can cause another to gain weight and feel tired,” says Davis.
 “Keto diets have to be raised up to 75% or more for the body to have ketosis,” says Sowa.

 Once you’ve discovered your overall macro strategy, you’ll want to break it down at lunchtime.
 “Two meals, one consisting of chocolate cake and the other of vegetables with lean protein, are not as ideal as two balanced meals,” says Sowa.